 Another popular method of manufacturing is using large presses to laminate the layers, such as a static press.
-This LVT manufacturing method is most commonly found outside the US.
+This Luxury Vinyl Tile manufacturing method is most commonly found outside the US.
 The press methodology allows for more flexibility than continuous lamination, but is much more labor intensive as slab pieces are put together manually using pre-cut individual layers and emboss plates, then loaded into the press .

 production can also have lower quality yields and requires large amounts of energy to heat and cool the equipment.
 The material has pressure applied to the top and bottom of the press and it is heated and cooled within the same chamber to achieve lamination.

 There are other types of constructions in the LVT category including Rigid Core constructions such as Expanded Polymer Core or Solid Polymer Core (SPC) and Waterproof Core (WPC).
 These typically have a core layer as part of their construction in addition to the wear layer, print and backing layers.

 Rigid Core constructions typically use a click installation system and are often found in residential or multi-family applications.
 Depending on the product, these types of constructions often offer superior sound transmission and hide subfloor irregularities better than traditional LVT.
 However, because of the construction and click installation system, they are not recommended for many commercial and heavy commercial environments.